uhm-descartes/ee342/morea/sets-logic-func/experience-slf.md

 some aspects) account on the beginnings of set theory in a period of transformation in math is in the wonderful graphic novel, [Logicomix](https://www.amazon.com/Logicomix-search-truth-Apostolos-Doxiadis/dp/1596914521).

+A small note about Russell's paradox so I don't leave you hanging.
+The common version of axioms in set theory in vogue is the Zermelo-Fraenkel version with the axiom of choice (abbreviated as the ZFC), which explicitly restricts the generality of set comprehension statements.